Exact Subdomain and Embedded Interface Polynomial Integration in Finite Elements with Planar Cuts: Introduction

-The most common approach to discontinuous function integration is the use of an adaptive algorithm, i.e. an algorithm which uses a grid refinement technique in order to better capture the discontinuity and produce a more accurate approximation to the integral.
-Adaptive methods still require extensive information about the boundaries of the subdomains and typically lead to high computational costs, ultimately slowing down the numerical PDE scheme.
+The most common approach to discontinuous function integration is an adaptive algorithm, i.e., an algorithm that uses a grid refinement technique to capture the discontinuity better and produce a more accurate approximation to the integral.
+However, adaptive methods still require extensive information about the boundaries of the subdomains and typically lead to high computational costs, ultimately slowing down the numerical PDE scheme.
 There have been several recent developments that deal with the issue of discontinuous function integration, avoiding expensive adaptive methods.
-Among these are the use of equivalent polynomials \cite{abedian2019equivalent,abedian2013performance,ventura2015equivalent,ventura2006elimination}, more specifically the use of a polynomial that replaces the discontinuous function in the integrand and yields an equivalent integral.
+Among these are the use of equivalent polynomials \cite{abedian2019equivalent,abedian2013performance,ventura2015equivalent,ventura2006elimination}, more specifically, a polynomial that replaces the discontinuous function in the integrand and yields an equivalent integral.
 Equivalent polynomial methods allow for integration of continuous functions over an entire region without the difficulty of discontinuous functions and, for line/plane discontinuities, the high computation cost of adaptive quadrature methods.

-The equivalent polynomial method was first introduced in \cite{ventura2006elimination}, where equivalent polynomials were found analytically for simple geometries and discontinuities\cite{gasca2000polynomial,ma1996generalized,neidinger2019multivariate}.
-The ideas introduced in \cite{ventura2006elimination} were limited to lower order elements, e.g. linear triangles and bi-linear quadrilaterals, as a consequence of using the divergence theorem to analytically calculate the coefficients of the equivalent polynomial.
-The difficulty behind this method is introduced when analytical integration is applied to a generic discontinuity, since integration must be carried out on two sub-domains.
-Therefore, information about the discontinuity must be implemented as the region in which the analytical integration takes place.
-This causes severe restrictions when the dimension increases resulting in impractical discontinuity considerations, even when the discontinuity is a hyperplane.
-This work was further extendend in \cite{ventura2015equivalent}.
+The equivalent polynomial method was first introduced by Ventura in \cite{ventura2006elimination}, where equivalent polynomials were found analytically for simple geometries and discontinuities \cite{gasca2000polynomial,ma1996generalized,neidinger2019multivariate}.
+The ideas presented in \cite{ventura2006elimination} were limited to lower order elements, e.g., linear triangles and tetrahedra, and bi-linear quadrilaterals, as a consequence of using the divergence theorem to analytically calculate the coefficients of the equivalent polynomial.
+The difficulty behind this method is introduced when analytical integration is applied to a generic discontinuity since integration must be carried out on two subdomains.
+This causes severe restrictions when the dimension increases, resulting in impractical discontinuity considerations, even when the discontinuity is a hyperplane.
+Moreover, the automation becomes difficult when the degree of the polynomial and/or the dimension increases. \jon{In \cite{kees2022simple}, the authors implemented the work of Ventura up to 4$^{th}$ degree polynomials in 3D for the integration of fluid-structure Nitsche-type cutFEM coupling terms.
+However, the extension to higher degree polynomial integration can be numerically difficult.}